SUSE/catapult/README.md

     $> make stop

+### Cleanup

+    $> make clean

+Or if the cluster was started but the build dir was lost:

+    $> make force-clean

+To recover a kubeconfig from a previous deployment:

+    $> make recover

-### Upgrade a release
+### Upgrading a deployment

-You might want to tweak the values file after a deployment, to experiment e.g. different env variables.
+You might want to tweak the values file after a deployment, to experiment e.g. different env variables or upgrade from another chart.

 To accomplish that, after you have a deployment running, edit the file ```build/scf-config-values.yaml``` and run ```make upgrade``` with the same options.